How To Shop For Garage Doors

-When choosing a garage door it helps if you have an idea of how you want it to look.
+When choosing a garage door, it helps if you have an idea of how you want it to look.
 There are hundreds if not thousands of options when it comes to garage door designs.
 For inspiration, you can check out our Pinterest or our Gallery.
-We can assist if you don’t know what you’re looking for.
-We also have a Design Center at 850 Mayfield Rd 101C Milton, GA 30009.
+We can also assist if you don’t know what you’re looking for.
+We even have a Design Center at 850 Mayfield Rd 101C Milton, GA 30009.
 We carry garage doors for Modern, Contemporary, Cape Cod, barndominiums, French Country, Colonial, Victorian, Tudor, Cottage, Craftsman, and Traditional homes.

 If you have a hard time picking out garage doors, don’t worry!
 We offer a service to help you.
 We have design consultants in-house that will look at your home and offer suggestions for the right garage doors to match the style you currently have.
 Schedule one of our design consultants to help.

 Aaron Overhead Doors has a brand new Design Center located in Milton, GA!

 Garage doors have come a long way!
 Only 20 years ago you had just a few options.
 Now, there are so many garage door types that homeowners can be overwhelmed by them all.
 We’ve partnered with the best manufacturers to offer the best doors.
 The most common doors installed in the United States are steel garage doors.
 However, we’re probably best known for selling high-end doors like aluminum and glass garage doors as well as custom wood garage doors.

 For wood garage doors, we offer a wide array of wood types, like cedar, mahogany, walnut, and hemlock.
 With wood garage doors, the options are endless.
 The detail and beauty of real wood doors cannot be duplicated, but there are wood-look garage doors that can get close.
 For example, the Clopay 5-layer Canyon Ridge is one of the best faux wood garage doors on the market.